HAHOOS/MelonAutoUpdater/README.md

 Tested Games & Versions:
 - BONELAB (ML v0.6.4 & v0.6.5)
 - BONEWORKS (ML v0.5.4 & v0.5.3)

-**This plugin is currently in an alpha release, currently it is only available on Github for testing purposes, as it is not ready for release yet.
-It would be really appreciated if you would help me find any bugs by creating an issue in the repository if you find one**

 <h2 align="center">Installation</h2>
 To install the plugin, you obviously need to have MelonLoader installed in your game.<br/>